 some serialized ordering.

-.
+Right, back to wined3d_cs_run.
 This is the core of

 the command stream- it’s just a function that busy-waits on a queue